microchip-pic-avr-examples/dspic33a-crc-basic/README.md

 Once the project is built and the device is programmed, the terminal program will print the results of both the hardware and software calculations.

 ![Results printed on Tera Term](images/tera_term_output.JPG)

+# Porting the Sinewave Demo to the dsPIC33AK512MPS512 family
+1. Open the dspic33a_crc_basic.X project in the MPLAB® X IDE.

+2. Click on the "Project Properties" button in the Dashboard in the lower left.
+3. In the "device" dropdown, select dsPIC33AK512MPS512.

+4. Choose the latest DFP and XC-DSC compiler versions in the same configuration menu, Select "Apply" and "OK" with these settings.

+5. Open Melody by selecting the MCC button.

+6. Select new pins for UART (RD10 for RX, RH0 for TX).
+Note: Pin selection may be updated automatically.

+7. Select the Generate Button under project resources.

+**Note: DO NOT overwrite the contents of the main.c.**